 Despite reported upswings in the housing market, foreclosures continue to be a big problem for residents of the US.

-No matter the circumstances that put you there, having to deal with a foreclosure is one of the most stressful situations anyone can imagine.
+No matter the circumstances that put you there, dealing with a foreclosure is one of the most stressful situations anyone can imagine.
 The stress of losing a home is only compounded by the damage foreclosures do to your ability to get back on your feet after a financial setback.

-After the foreclosure is over with, the consequences continue in the form of poor credit and higher costs for everything from loans to insurance – and that’s assuming you can still qualify.
+After the foreclosure is over, the consequences continue in the form of poor credit and higher costs for everything from loans to insurance – and that’s assuming you can still qualify.

 How long does a foreclosure stay on your credit report?

+The foreclosure will usually show up on your credit reports within 30-60 days.
 A foreclosure stays on your credit report for seven years.
-That means it will negatively affect your credit for 7 years, but less and less as time goes on.
+It will negatively affect your credit for 7 years, but less and less as time goes on.

 Can a foreclosure be removed from your credit report?